 Additionally, keep strenuous exercise and all physical activity short and sweet on hot days.
 Remember, all dogs can experience heat stroke.
 However, long-haired dogs and brachycephalic dogs are even more likely to suffer.
 There’s no need to exercise excessively on hot summer days.
 While you may think that you are keeping Fido healthy, physical activity in certain conditions can prove to do the exact opposite.
 Even when your dog is resting outdoors, it’s incredibly important to keep an eye on your dog for signs of heat exhaustion.
 Walks and play time should either be done in the very early morning or in the late evening when the temperature and the pavement have had a chance to cool off.

 Muzzle the Dog

 As we previously mentioned, dogs expel excess heat by panting.
-This is why it is so important to never muscle your dog during hot summer months.
-Muzzling can prevent the ability to be able to pants and therefore cause dysregulation in their body temperature.
+This is why it is so important to never muzzle your dog during hot summer months.
+Muzzling can prevent their ability to be able to pant and therefore cause dysregulation in their body temperature.
 In terms of an aggressive dog or a dog with behavioral issues, we recommend not taking them out in public settings when it is extremely hot.

 Stay in Hot Places

 Everyone loves a good beach day.
 However, in certain areas where heat is reflected and there is no access to appropriate amounts of shade, Fido can be in immediate danger.
 Again, this is a great time to invest in a sun umbrella in order to ensure that your dog is staying safe and cool.